 What is a QR code?
 What does a QR code do?

-The QR code term stands for Quick Response Code and it is a square barcode that was first developed and used in Japan.
-Like any other barcode, a QR code is nothing mo re than a way to store information in a machine readable optical label.
-The data contained by a QR code can be anything from simple text, to email addresses, to phone numbers and so on.
+What does “QR code” stand for?
+The term stands for Quick Response Code.
+QR codes are square barcodes (two-dimensional barcodes) that were first developed and used in Japan.
+Like any other barcode, a QR code is nothing more than a way to store information in a machine-readable optical label.
+The data contained by a QR code can be anything from simple text to email addresses, phone numbers, and so on.

 Why are QR codes useful?

-- E-mail addresses
+- E-mail addresses - personal or business accounts

 Where are QR codes displayed?

-You can find QR codes in all kinds of locations but some of the most common places where you can see them are:
+You can find QR codes in all kinds of locations, but some of the most common places where you can see them are:

 - On business cards, containing contact details of all kinds

-- On TV advertisements, billboards, online ads and other types of advertisements
+- On TV advertisements, billboards, online ads, and other types of advertisements

-- On inventory tags in enterprises, containing information like serial numbers, part numbers, hardware specs, inventory dates and so on
+- On inventory tags in enterprises, containing information like serial numbers, part numbers, hardware specs, inventory dates, and so on

-In short, you can place a QR code on anything that can be seen and scanned with a smartphone: from a piece of paper, to a piece of cloth, to a TV screen or a building facade.
+In short, you can place a QR code on anything that can be seen and scanned with a smartphone: from a piece of paper to a piece of cloth, to a TV screen or a building facade.
 The possibilities are endless.

-How do you scan a QR code?
+How do you scan QR codes?
+What is a QR code scanner?

 The easiest and the most common method to scan QR codes is to use your smartphone and a QR scanning app.
-There are countless QR scanning apps in Google’s Play Store and there are also plenty of such tools in Apple’s App Store.
-Usually, all you have to do is to point your smartphone’s camera to a QR code and the QR scanning app will translate it.
-If you happen to use a smartphone with Android, Windows 10 Mobile or Windows Phone, we have several guides to help you:
+There are more than just a few QR scanning apps in Google’s Play Store, and there are also plenty of such tools in Apple’s App Store.
+Usually, all you have to do is point your smartphone’s camera to a QR code, and the QR scanning app translates it.

 How do you create a QR code?